edmondsaykali/project3/README.md

 Technical Support:
 --
+1. Fork this repository to your local
-Please follow the installation instructions in [INSTALL.md](https://github.com/projectforyou/project1/blob/main/INSTALL.md)
+2. Follow the installation instructions in [INSTALL.md](https://github.com/projectforyou/project1/blob/main/INSTALL.md)

-Once you complete the installation, please follow below steps:
-1. Open the notebook, assesment_notebook.ipynb
+3. Open the Jupyter notebook (assesment_notebook.ipynb) using the link similar to the one highlighted in the picture - [jupyter-notebook](https://github.com/projectforyou/project1/blob/main/docker-compose.png)
-2. Run the cells as per the documentations provided.
+4. Run the cells as per the documentations provided.

-By running all the cells, you would have:
+By now you would have already have below things in place:

+- Created Spark cluster with a master and 2 worker nodes.
-- Imported required libraries.
-(Please feel free to import any new library, if required).
+- Notebook to start working having the basic libraries imported (Please feel free to import any new library, if required).
-- Datasets required for the starting your activity.
+- Datasets read that is required for your activity.
-- Sample function arriving at a KPI.
+- Sample function within the notebook arriving at a basic KPI.
 - Sample test case for testing the function.

 Submission: